amiorin/vim-fenced-code-blocks/README.md

 ## Introduction
-[Fenced-code-blocks][4] is a very useful feature of GitHub Flavored Markdown.
+[Fenced code blocks][4] are a very useful feature of GitHub Flavored Markdown.
 With this plugin you can edit the fragment of code embedded inside the markdown with the right filetype.